 Today, estimated that roughly 20% of U.S. adults experience mental illness each year.

-Although many strides have been made to destigmatize mental health, the reality is that stigmas still prevent many from getting help.
-By identifying a potential mental health issue and providing the right support, you can get your family member the help that they need.
+Although many strides have been made to destigmatize mental health, the reality is that stigmas still prevent many from getting help shares longtermdisabilitylawyer.com.
+By identifying a potential mental health issue and providing the right support, you can get your family members the help they need.

 Whether a loved one is in the middle of a long battle with a mental health disorder or whether you’re spotting the first signs of a potential mental illness, here are seven steps you can take to navigate the issue together.